PagerDuty/public-support-scripts/ip_whitelist_maintenance/README.md

-# PagerDuty IP Address Whitelist Maitnenance
+# PagerDuty IP Address Whitelist Maintenance

 These scripts are designed to be run via a cron job, to help maintain ACLs that specifically permit PagerDuty-controlled IP addresses.